I felt the need to do some bedazzling the other day and decided to design my own rhinestone templates for use with my

 I mostly wanted something sparkly and I’m not a huge fan of glitter.
 Glitter tends to get everywhere and I have small kids and I’m constantly paranoid they’re going to get some small piece of glitter in their eyes and it’s going to scratch their cornea.
 Yeah, one of those one-off things I’m paranoid about.

 Back in the day, that is my pageant days, I used to do quite a bit of bedazzling to my dresses but that was a different type of project altogether.
 But then I realized it wasn’t!
-This time, I bedazzled my tumbler the same way I bedazzle my dressed.
+This time, I bedazzled my tumbler the same way I bedazzle my dress.
 I first iron on HTV to permanent vinyl and then I iron on the rhinestones to the HTV/permanent assembly.

 *this article contains affiliate links for your convenience, see full disclosures here

 Materials for Rhinestone Tumblers

 Tumbler – My top choice is to use stainless still tumblers.
 I find the “color” on most of these insulated steel tumblers starts peeling after a while and if that happens, then your rhinestones will fall off.
 I love these super affordable stainless steel insulated tumblers from Amazon.
 If you’re okay with plastic, these Strata skinny tumblers are perfect for these rhinestone projects.

 Glue – I like to use E6000 for this project.
 It actually works great for all rhinestones on all surfaces including fabric.
 You can get this one with a fine tip and just apply small dabs for each stone.